 -Minors 13 years and younger are permitted, if accompanied in the boat by parent or guardian.
 Only one child per boat at any time.

 Interested in volunteering with the Brooklyn Bridge Park Boathouse?
 Click here.

 The youth kayak program at Brooklyn Bridge Park is designed to introduce students ages 11-18 to kayaking.
 Experienced staff members teach students basic skills for “sit-on-top” kayaking within the safe embayment of Piers 1 and 2.
 This program is available to school and camp groups from June 5 - July 18.

 We provide all equipment and no more than 15 participants are allowed on the water at any given time.
 We encourage groups of 30, with participants divided into two sessions.
 Those waiting on land will have time to enjoy the park and utilize the court sports on Pier 2.
 Groups with 15 participants or less will be hosted for a half day.

-The cost for each program is $250 plus a booking fee.
+The cost for a full day program is $300 plus a booking fee and the cost for half a day (either 10 AM - 12 PM or 1 PM - 3 PM) is $200 plus a booking fee.
 A limited number of fee waivers are available to Title 1 schools and camps/summer programs that qualify.
 We limit one waiver per school with waivers offered on a first-come, first-served basis.
 To inquire if you qualify for a fee waiver, please email the Education Department at firstname.lastname@example.org.

 The easiest and preferred way to book a class with the Conservancy is to pay online.
 In the event that your organization is unable to pay electronically, please email the Education Department at email@example.com.